On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 Therefore, we can pull all the chords on the right to the top like we wanted to, by the following algorithm:

-First, we pull all the right ends of the chords over the vertices, creating a number of boxes (i.e. a linear combination of chord diagrams).
-Then we pull the box end of what was the lowest chord (which has the highest box now) up to its ``root'', over left horizontal chords if needed, which we can do by the second equality.
-Continue by pulling the next box up to its ``root, over horizontal left chords and the entire lowest sum, both of which are legal steps from above.
+First, we pull all the right ends of the chords over the right vertex, using $(1)$, creating a number of boxes.
+Then we pull the box end of what was the lowest chord (which has the highest box now) up to its root, over left horizontal chords if needed, which we can do using $(3)$.
+Continue by pulling the next box up to its root, over horizontal left chords and the entire lowest sum, both of which are legal steps from above ($(3)$ and $(4)$).
 Continue doing this until all the boxes are united with their roots.
-Then we can slide all the sums to the top as they commute with the horizontal left chords, as shown in our first equality.
-Now we can re-nest them all, by the last equality, and one by one pull the box ends over all the horizontal left chords and the vertices to get back the horizontal chords on the right, all on the top now.
+Then we can slide all the sums to the top as they commute with the horizontal left chords, as shown in $(2)$.
+Now we reproduce the above procedure backwards, to turn the boxes back into right chords, except that, now, they are sitting above the left chords.
 This concludes the proof of the observation.

-Now it's easy to show that all these chords indeed cancel out in $Z_2 \Big( \raisebox{-0.15 in}{} \Big)$ : since the left ones all commute with the right ones, the value doesn't change if we compute $Z_2$ separately on the left and on the right.As the opening of strands is 1, as well as the renormalization scale, we have $exp \Big( \frac{ln(1) t_{12}}{2 \Pi i} \Big) =1$ on both sides, by Lemma \ref{rescale2}.
+Now it's easy to show that all these chords indeed cancel out in $Z_2 \Big( \raisebox{-0.15 in}{} \Big)$ : since the left ones all commute with the right ones, the value doesn't change if we compute $Z_2$ separately on the left and on the right.
+As the opening of strands is 1, as well as the renormalization scale, we have $exp \Big( \frac{ln(1) t_{12}}{2 \Pi i} \Big) =1$ on both sides, by Lemma \ref{rescale2}.
 This concludes the proof.
 (The proof for the mirror image is the same.)

 \end{proof}

 An easy corollary is the following:

 \begin{lemma} Again assuming that the width at the opening at the top of each of the pictures below is $1$, and $\mu =1$, the following is true: